-A new group of young Mormon missionaries pounds the Los Angeles pavement in “States of Grace,” writer-director Richard Dutcher’s follow-up to his surprise hit “God’s Army.”
+A new group of young Mormon missionaries pounds the Los Angeles pavement in “States of Grace,” writer-director Richard Dutcher’s five-years-later follow-up to his surprise hit “God’s Army.”
 But audiences expecting the same gentle, at-times comic view of missionary life will instead find an uncompromising, disconsolate pic about crises of faith, much closer to Dutcher’s violent 2001 thriller “Brigham City.”
 That plus a formidable (not entirely justified) two-hours-plus running time spells an uphill commercial battle for self-distributed pic, which opened in Utah and Idaho today, with a nationwide rollout planned for early 2006.

 Whereas “God’s Army” focused on a longtime missionary and his wet-behind-the-ears protege, “States of Grace” finds a similar dynamic in the relationship between Elder Lozano (Ignacio Serricchio), a Latino missionary who’s literally counting the days until the end of his mission, and Elder Farrell (Lucas Fleischer), a wide-eyed rube seemingly immune to cynicism.